USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 The matching_surface.csh script will create a new MET project in the AMET database if it does not exist (a new database will also be created if it does not already exist).
-Specifically, it will create a new row in the AMET project\_log table and three new tables: wrfNC2007\_profiler, wrfNC2007\_raob, and wrfNC2007\_surface.
+Specifically, it will create a new row in the AMET project\_log table and wrfNC2007\_surface.
+The matching_bsrn.csh script will put radiation data into the same wrfNC2007\_surface table.
+The matching_raob.csh script will put upper-air meteorology data in a wrfNC2007\_raob table.
 Once this script completes, the AMET database will be ready to produce meteorology model performance analysis plots and statistics.

 <a id="New_AQ_Project"></a>
 6.4 Creating a New AQ Project